Joan Nathan, author portrait

 Joan Nathan

 JOAN NATHAN is a frequent contributor to The New York Times and other publications.
-She is the author of twelve books, including Jewish Cooking in America and The New American Cooking, both of which won James Beard Awards and IACP Awards.
+She is the author of twelve books, including Jewish Cooking in America and The New American Cooking, both of which won both the James Beard Award and the IACP Award, and King Solomon’s Table, which won an IACP Award and a Gourmand World Cookbook Award.
+She shares her time between Washington, DC, and Martha's Vineyard.

 Books